Journalism & Mass Communications Broadcasting

 Graduating seniors also must complete JOMC 98 Senior Assessment.
 Typically, JOMC 98 is taken in the last semester; however, seniors who have completed all courses for the major may take it two semesters preceding graduation.

 Students may be able to earn credit for internships under certain circumstances.
 Please go to the college website and find the Internship Policy under the Student Services tab.

 Credit in Special Experiences

-Students may earn up to six credit hours toward the degree in some courses: Jacht, National Student Advertising Competition, photojournalism reports, depth reports and others.
+Students may earn up to 6 credit hours toward the degree in some courses: Jacht, National Student Advertising Competition, photojournalism reports, depth reports and others.
 Students may repeat the same course again for additional credit hours, but those credits will not count toward the degree inside or outside the major.
-Talk with an academic adviser for further information or specific questions.
+Talk with an academic advisor for further information or specific questions.

 REQUIREMENTS FOR MINOR OFFERED BY DEPARTMENT

 A broadcasting minor (18 hours) is available only for meteorology majors and environmental studies majors with a meteorology emphasis.
-These students complete both JOMC 162 and JOMC 163 or only JOMC 160 and all of the following: JOUR 202, BRDC 369, BRDC 370 and BRDC 472.
+These students complete JOMC 160, JOUR 202, BRDC 369, BRDC 370 and BRDC 472.

 The entrance requirements for the College of Journalism and Mass Communications are the same as the admission requirements for the University of Nebraska–Lincoln.